 Looking for new fruit trees, flowers, and other plants?
 Fast Growing Trees is the world’s largest online nursery, and they even have a 30-day plant guarantee.
 Check out their latest deal.

 Dying fig trees can be revived if you first find the proper issue and apply a timely solution.
 The hard part is finding out which issue is affecting it.
 However, a good approach is to start with the possible issues based on the symptoms and try solutions starting from the least invasive to most invasive.

-The reason why we want to start with the least invasive solution first is to minimize the stress your fig tree takes.
+The reason why we want to start with the least invasive solution first is to minimize your fig tree’s stress.
 For example, if we’ve narrowed down the possible issues to a lack of water or disease, it’s much easier on the fig tree to adjust its watering rather than spray it with chemicals or dig it up.

 By approaching solutions in this way, it will also make it easier for you to treat your fig tree, as you can work your way up from simple solutions to more complex ones.

 Can Fig Trees With No Leaves Be Saved?

 Fig trees with no leaves can be saved as long as their roots, trunk, and branches are still alive.
 Since fig trees are deciduous trees and normally lose their leaves in the winter, they’re efficient at storing nutrients and regrowing their leaves.
 Prune a branch tip, if there is still green inside, it’s still alive.

 How Do You Know if a Fig Tree Is Dying?

 |Yellow Leaves||Under/Over-Watered, Transplant Shock, Lack or Excess Nutrients, Pests|

 |Brown Leaves||Under-Watered, Heat/Frost Stress, Transplant Shock, Pests|